teepee-studios/avalon-sync/README.md

 `[Timer]` section.
 The setting **OnUnitInactiveSec** will run the timer if the timer last ran more than 15 minutes ago, this is useful if your timer takes longer than 15 minutes to run.
-Additionally you can add a random delay using **RandomizedDelaySec**, in the example bellow, the timer runs every 15 minutes + some random duration below 15 minutes:
+Additionally you can add a random delay using **RandomizedDelaySec**, in the example bellow, the timer runs 15 minutes after it last finished running + a random duration of less than 15 minutes:
 ```bash
 [Timer]
 OnUnitInactiveSec=15m